Arts & Culture of Marlborough

 Enduring Traditions: Te Toi Māori

-Underpinning the region's entire cultural landscape are the enduring traditions of Te Toi Māori.
+Underpinning the region's entire cultural history are the enduring traditions of Te Toi Māori.
 The arts of whakairo (carving) and raranga (weaving) have been practised by the iwi of Te Tauihu o Te Waka-a-Māui (the top of the South Island) for centuries.
 These art forms are not merely decorative but are vessels of whakapapa (genealogy), history, and cultural knowledge.
 Marae across the region feature stunning examples of whakairo, each carving telling a story of ancestors and significant events.
 The intricate patterns of raranga, seen in items like kete (baskets) and korowai (cloaks), represent a deep connection to the land and a mastery of natural resources like harakeke (flax).